SammyKrosoft/Quick-Tip-How-To-Dump-which-account-is-invoking-a-script/README.md

 # Credits

-Credits for this tip comes to the awesome [Manoj aka "manojlds"](https://stackoverflow.com/users/526535/manojlds) from StackOverflow
+Credits for this tip comes to the awesome [Manoj aka "manojlds"](https://stackoverflow.com/users/526535/manojlds) from StackOverflow, thank you so much for this Manoj :pray:

 [Link to the original StackOverflow post](https://stackoverflow.com/questions/7505792/powershell-find-the-user-who-invoked-the-script/7506450#7506450?newreg=64c9cda5a69a4bc485645ca0880419ff)